University of Hawaii at Hilo logo

 1970

-Reorganized as Hilo College, merging with Hawaii Community College to form the University of Hawaiʻi at Hilo.
+Reorganized and renamed Hilo College, merging with Hawaii Community College to become the University of Hawaiʻi at Hilo.

 1976